yieldthedog/yieldthedog.github.com/source/_posts/2012-03-06-mssql-to-mysql-migration-with-rails-and-php.markdown

 ##The problem

 You want to migrate a MSSql database to MySql.
 You have rather large schema and don't want to do it by hand.

 ##Possible solutions

-    ------IDEAS-----
-    MySql Migration Toolkit
-    ODBC Export
     ------TODOS-----
     - link tools & solutions
     ----------------